 First of all, take safety measures by putting gloves on hands

 Then, remove the tick with the help of tweezers by capturing it near the pet’s skin (don’t press the belly of the tick because it will release blood).
 In the end, disinfect the skin and instruments and wash your hands.

 How to Prevent Ticks and Fleas in Dogs and Cats?

 - Look you for ticks and fleas as these parasites are visible

-- Use tick comb once in a week
+- Use tick comb once a week

 - Use shampoo and spray products to prevent external parasites

 - Keep your pet clean and healthy

 - Vaccinate your dogs and cats against Lyme disease